Best Wine with Mexican Food

 Below, we’ll take a look at what type of wine goes best with Mexican food, and then pair up some classic Mexican dishes and ingredients with wines.

-The best wines to accompany Mexican foods are fresh and crisp with acidity.
+The best wines to accompany Mexican food are fresh and crisp with acidity.
 Good white wine pairings would be Pinot Grigio (or Pinot Gris), a dry Riesling, Sauvignon Blanc, or Albariño, a crisp and citrusy wine from northwestern Spain that perfectly complements green, tomatillo-chili sauces.

 For meat dishes, you can also generally match the color of the wine with the color of the meat.
 For example, red wine complements red meat like beef, and white wine complements white meat like chicken.